coden-s/sp24-lab1/README.md

 Neel Troeger

-1. This code creates a pie object in Python, which is defined as a tuple with different fields for defining the name of a type of pie, the filling, and what the crust of the pie is made of.
+1. This code creates a pie object in Python, which is a class with different fields for defining the name of a type of pie, the filling, and what the crust of the pie is made of.

 I was able to merge the changes.